Sing a New Psalm:

 Two questions related to this lesson are concerned with geography in and around the land of Canaan settled by the descendants of Jacob.

 Q1: Who are the desert dwellers in Psalm 72:9?
-[Editor’s note: Not all translations have “desert dwellers”; some refer to “the king’s foes” instead.]
+[Editor’s note: Not all translations have “desert dwellers”; some refer to “the king’s foes” instead; but The Abbey Psalms and Canticles as well as The Revised Grail Psalms specify “desert dwellers.”]

-A1: Although “desert dwellers” sometimes refers to the Israelites themselves, especially their patriarchal ancestors Abraham, Isaac, and Jacob, it’s clear from the context in Psalm 72 that these desert dwellers are enemies of the Israelites, something that is more apparent in translations that refer to “the king’s foes” instead of “desert dwellers.”
-It’s less clear whether the Psalmist is writing about a particular group of people or using the term to refer to all of the neighboring nations who worship other gods.
-Looking at the term from a spiritual point of view, however, both translations could describe people lacking access to life-giving water—literally lacking access to water to drink but also spiritualaccess to the water of life that Jesus mentions in the fourth chapter in the Gospel According to John.
+A1: Although “desert dwellers” sometimes refers to the Israelites themselves, especially to their patriarchal ancestors Abraham, Isaac, and Jacob, it’s clear from the context in Psalm 72 that these “desert dwellers” are enemies of the Israelites, something that is more apparent in translations that refer to “the king’s foes” instead of “desert dwellers.”
+It’s less clear whether Solomon is writing about a particular group of people or using the term to refer to all of the neighboring nations who worship other gods.
+Looking at the term from a spiritual point of view, however, both translations could describe people lacking access to life-giving water—literally lacking access to water to drink but also spiritual access to the water of life that Jesus mentions in the fourth chapter in the Gospel According to John.
 You can learn more in Lesson 5 There Came a Woman of Samaria in the Turning to God’s Word Catholic Bible study, The Gospel According to John: An Encounter with Grace & Truth.
-So in a Christian sense, desert dwellers might be seen as any people in a state of spiritual dryness and aridity.
+In a Christian sense, “desert dwellers” might be seen as any people in a state of spiritual dryness and aridity.
 In the context of Psalm 72, we might assume that such people are in a state of spiritual need because they’ve refused to ask for or to accept the life-giving water offered by Jesus.
 That’s just one interpretation.
 There certainly are other ways of looking at it.

 Q2: What’s meant by “its fruits rustle like Lebanon” in Psalm 72:16?
-[Editor’s note: Some translations render this phrase as “it’s fruits be like Lebanon.”]
+[Editor’s note: Both The Abbey Psalms and Canticles and The Revised Grail Psalms specify “its fruits rustle like Lebanon.”]

-A2: The image of the fruits that rustle like Lebanon is a reference to the abundance of Lebanon, which is a common theme in the Old Testament.
+A2: The image of “fruits that rustle like Lebanon” is a reference to the abundance of Lebanon, which is a common theme in the Old Testament.
 The beloved one in the Song of Songs comes from Lebanon.
 The cedars of Lebanon also were famous and were used to build the Temple at Jerusalem.
 Because Lebanon was so lush, there was abundant growth with lots of fruits and other vegetation.
 Due to Lebanon’s location by the sea, winds moving inland rustle through the trees.
-In this verse the Psalmist is using the image of Lebanon poetically to help his audience call to mind the abundance God can provide.
+In this verse, Solomon is using the image of Lebanon poetically to help his audience call to mind the abundance God can provide.

 the best Catholic commentary about Scripture